console0/pi-weather-station/README.md

 http://www.wunderground.com/personal-weather-station/dashboard?ID=KOHCINCI77#current

+Hardware for anemometer, wind vane and rain guage is now done.

+I added an arduino as a usb serial device for the rain/anemometer.

 TODO
 ====

-Hardware for anemometer, solar/uv sensors and rain guage.
+Hardware for solar/uv sensors.

-I'll need to re-do the board to get all of the new sensors added.

-I might go arduino as a usb or serial device for the solar/rain/anemometer.

 Use XS to create a perl module to do the sensor access to remove the command line dependencies.